Shluffy/Shluffy/README.md

 - Hi, I’m @Shluffy or dogsmakemehappy on scratch
 - I mainly know javascript, and html, and some css
-- To reach me, make a discussion at Shluffy/Shluffy
+- To reach me, make a discussion at Shluffy/Shluffy or comment on my scratch profile (https://scratch.mit.edu/users/dogsmakemehappy/)
-- I make bookmarklets, Mainly For the scratch website (Scratch.mit.edu).
+- I make bookmarklets ([@scratch-bookmarklets](https://github.com/Scratch-Bookmarklets)), Mainly For the scratch website (Scratch.mit.edu).
 - Big gamer